shankar-kalpas/ARCHITECTURE-DEMO/DEMO.md

 ## Application Components

 ### Frontend
 - The frontend is hosted on AWS Elastic Beanstalk, There is no additional charge for AWS Elastic Beanstalk.
+Avg: $15 per month.
 You only pay for what you use, as you use it.
   - Pricing details: [Elastic Beanstalk Pricing](https://aws.amazon.com/elasticbeanstalk/pricing/)

 ### Backend
-- The backend runs on Amazon EC2 instances, with the cost depending on the instance type and usage Avg: $16.
+- The backend runs on Amazon EC2 instances, with the cost depending on the instance type and usage Avg: $16 per month.
   - Pricing details: [EC2 Pricing](https://aws.amazon.com/ec2/pricing/)

 ### Admin Dashboard